Provoit/provoit-types/README.md

 ## Tools

 This project needs the rust tooling, including cargo.
-The diesel cli is needed, you can install it with the following command.
+The diesel CLI is needed, you can install it with the following command.

 ```sh
 sudo apt install libmysqlclient-dev  # MySQL deps